This page contains general information about bankruptcy. Call us at (715) 832-1800 for specific advice.

 ▪ Will bankruptcy save my home?
 My car?

-▪ Does bankruptcy wipe out Wisconsin credit card debts, medical bills, judgments, taxes, divorce debts, student loans?
+▪ Does bankruptcy wipe out Wisconsin credit card debts, medical bills, judgments, taxes, divorce debts, and government loans?

 ▪ Will bankruptcy affect my credit score?